spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/datasources/datasource-http.md

 Datasource Http is an Angular Service that fetches data from URLs via HTTP as configured in the Datasource configuration.
 Datasource Http supports caching strategy (see [Cache](/docs/marketplace/dev/front-end/ui-components-library/cache.html)) that can be configured via config and used before the request is made, when applicable.
-See an example below, how to use the Datasource Http service.
+Check out this example below to see how to use the Datasource Http service.

 - `type` - is a datasource type.
 - `url` - is a datasource request URL.